SmartlyDressedGames/Unturned-Docs/AssetBundles.md

 ### Motivations:

 In late 2016 and early 2017 development was focused on improving the editor experience, and one aspect of that was asset bundling.
 Content bundles scanned a manifest of contained assets in order to allow browsing individually from the in-game editor, and the idea was to allow each content reference to be configured per-game-property.
-Unfortunately this effort was far too broad - from building an interface between the game code / online subsystem code to revising the ID system to use GUIDs.
+Unfortunately, this effort was far too broad - from building an interface between the game code / online subsystem code to revising the ID system to use GUIDs.
 In retrospect it would have been wiser to crack down on individual features which has been the approach since then.

 Master Bundles (*.masterbundle)
 -------------------------------